-Since 1979 the European Parliament Members (MEPs) have been elected through direct universal suffrage every five years.
+Since 1979 Members of the European Parliament (MEPs) have been elected through direct universal suffrage every five years.
 Each EU Member State decides how the European elections are organised in its own country (either on a regional or national basis), and under its own electoral laws and procedures.
 Yet, all Member States follow the same system of proportional representation.

 You can find further information translated in all the EU languages on the European Parliament website.

 Older people's organisations and the European Parliament

 The role of the European Parliament has increased with the entry into force of the Lisbon Treaty.
 It is therefore all the more important for older people’s organisations to establish good contacts with MEPs of their country.
 MEPs can develop some contacts with their national governments to promote the interests of older people.
 You can find the list of MEPs for each country at the following link.

 Contact details of your MEPs: Your national parliaments are also represented in the European Parliament.
 You can find all the contact details of these representatives at the following link.